 This self-centering pitch wheel allows realistic upward and downward pitch bends.
+The pitch wheel can also be assigned to any of the VL7's extensive range of controller parameters for sophisticated expressive control.

 MODULATION 1) and MODULATION 2) Wheels